pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^

-To ensure ``pyjanitor``'s code quality and long-term maintainability (both set up the ground for growing community engagement), we ask our contributors to
+To ensure ``pyjanitor``'s code quality and long-term maintainability (both aspects lay the groundwork for growing community engagement), we ask our contributors to

 1. Include good documentation